mohit2b/MO-Sarcation/README.md

 * For running the model please refer to ***how_to_run_the_model.txt*** file.

+* For obtaining the raw data please refer to the following link - https://github.com/soujanyaporia/MUStARD/tree/f45a9e542f9b220c9594264ebb7e87eb8faf0f7d

+* Please find the link for the data used in this work - https://drive.google.com/drive/folders/1S7Tc-8D1JO-oixsgVGiSue8LBy4EpWK4?usp=sharing

 If you consider this work useful, please cite it as